nlacslab/kazdet/README.md

 9	байлаған	байла	VERB	VERB	vbTense=Pst	3	parataxis	_	SpaceAfter=No
 10	.	.
 PUNCT	PUNCT	_	9	punct	_	_
 ```
+Here a parse of a sentence is represented by a tab-separated list of values for each token.
+There are 10 columns that encode the following values: (i) token id (ordinal number in a sentence); (ii) surface form of a token; (iii) lemma (dictionary form) of a token; (iv) universal part-of-speech tag; (v) alternative part-of-speech tag (identical to universal tag in our case); (vi) vertical bar-separated list of morphological features; (vii) id of the token that governs the current token (0 stands for a conventional root of the sentence); (viii) dependency relation between the dependee and the governor; (ix) enhanced dependencies (multi-headed representation); (x) any other annotation, in our case is used to indicate (for tokenization purposes) whether the next token follows the current one without a space.

 In addition to the treebank itself, the project delivers a number of language processing tools, such as a basic parsing pipeline
 (tokenization -> tagging -> parsing), a named entity recognizer and a prototype machine translation system.